 A total of 10,634 new homes were sold during the 12 months that ended in January, down from 10,842 for the year that ended in December.

-New home closings represented 4.1% of overall housing closings, less than the 8.2% of closings a year earlier.
-Following a year-over-year decline in January, closings of new and existing homes also declined year-over-year in February.
+As a percentage of overall housing closings, new home closings accounted for 8.9% of overall housing closings.
+As a part of the whole, new home closings were 8.3% a year earlier.
+Following a year-over-year decline in December, closings of new and existing homes also slid year-over-year in January.

 Pricing and Mortgage Trends

-The average price of newly sold homes rose year-over-year 11.9% in February to $277,606 per unit.
-This gain is better than the 8.4% rise in January year-over-year.
+In January, the average price of newly sold homes increased year-over-year to $331,766 per unit, a 19.6% gain.
+This rise is smaller than the 24.5% hike in December year-over-year.

 Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
 The average mortgage size rose to $270,351 in January, marking a 12.7% gain compared with a year earlier.
 In December 2013, average mortgage size jumped 18.3% from a year earlier.